Keyboard shortcuts

 YNAB 4 Import

 Import a budget from YNAB 4 (classic desktop version).
-Creates a new journal.
+Can create a new journal or import into an existing one.

 What gets imported